NehaThawani44/ScopeVisio/README.md

 - **controller**: Contains REST controllers to handle HTTP requests.
     - `PremiumController`: Manages premium calculation requests.
+    - `RegionController`: Provides the route of region information.
 - **dto**: Data Transfer Objects used for incoming requests and outgoing responses.
     - `PremiumRequest`: Captures input data for premium calculation.
     - `PremiumResponse`: Contains the calculated premium amount as the response.